Here Come the Girls (song)

-"Here Come the Girls" is a song written by Allen Toussaint and originally recorded by Ernie K-Doe and released in 1971.
+"Here Come the Girls" is a song written by Allen Toussaint and recorded by American R&B singer Ernie K-Doe and released in 1971.

 In 2007 the Boots pharmacy chain used the song for two separate television commercials (August 2007; summer 2008).
-This led to the song re-charting (at #43 for five weeks in the UK; and #48 in 2007 in Ireland and again at #89 for two weeks in 2008).
-It was this advertisement which the Sugababes heard and subsequently sampled for "Girls".
-After August 2008 it was the Sugababes single which was used in the Boots advertisements.
+This led to the song re-charting (at number 43 for five weeks in the UK; and number 48 in 2007 in Ireland and again at #89 for two weeks in 2008).
+In 2022, consumer website Shortlist included "Here Come the Girls" on its list of "Amazing songs that TV adverts completely ruined".

-In 2008 the Sugababes single reached No. 3 in the UK and No. 12 in Ireland, and was certified silver by the BPI.
+The Sugababes, an English girl group, saw the Boots advert and subsequently decided to interpolate it for their 2008 single "Girls".
+"Girls" reached No. 3 in the UK and No. 12 in Ireland, and was certified silver by the BPI.
+After August 2008, it was their song which was used in the Boots adverts.

-In 2017, Trombone Shorty covered the song.
+Trombone Shorty covered the song in 2017.